kousik-kr/Wide-Path/QUERY_RESET_EXIT_FEATURES.md

 ┌──────────────────────────────┐
 │         🚪                    │
 │                              │
-│   Exit Wide-Path Pro?        │
+│   Exit FlexRoute Pro?        │
 │                              │
 │   Are you sure you want to   │
 │   exit?
 All unsaved data     │